 Why are Glucosamine Chews important for larger dogs?|

 Dogs and people are so much alike in some ways!
-For example, both dogs and people can experience joint pain that causes mobility issues.
-Both dogs and people tend to respond in similar ways to the discomfort of aching joints by limiting exercise and movement, which then can negatively impact overall health.
+For example, both dogs and people can experience mobility issues.
+Both dogs and people tend to respond in similar ways to joint discomfort by limiting exercise and movement, which then can negatively impact overall health.

 In some cases, both dogs and people can actually inherit joint issues that require special management and care.